A. The glory of God over the coastlands.

 · I will give to Jerusalem one who brings good tidings.
 (Isaiah 41:27)

 ii.
-What a contrast with Isaiah 14 - the “I will” chapter of Satan!
-Look at the “I wills” of Satan:
+This is a remarkable contrast with Isaiah 14 – the “I will” chapter of Satan.
+Here are the “I will” statements of Satan:

 · I will ascend into heaven.
 (Isaiah 14:13)